ttadano/alamode_tutorial/slide_en.md

 }
 </style>

-# 1.4. almをMODE=suggestで実行
+# 1.4.
+Run alm with MODE=suggest

 <div class="code-block-wrapper">
   <pre><code class="language-bash">alm ALM0.in > ALM0.log</code></pre>
   <button class="copy-button">Copy</button>
 </div>

-ALM0.logには

-- 結晶構造の情報（格子定数、内部座標、対称性）
-- 原子間距離
-- 独立なIFCの数
+ALM0.log contains

+- Information about the crystal structure (lattice constants, internal coordinates, symmetry)
-- IFCを決めるために考慮するべき変位パターン数
+- Interatomic distances

-などの情報が出力されている。
-また、si222.pattern_HARMONICファイルが作成される。
+- Number of independent IFCs
+- Number of displacement patterns to consider for determining the IFCs

+and other information is output.
+Additionally, the si222.pattern_HARMONIC file will be created.

-#### チェックリスト
+#### Checklist

-<input type="checkbox"> Space groupが正しく認識されているか。
+<input type="checkbox"> Check if the space group is recognized correctly.

 ---